 On a smoky kerosene lamp and heater sat a pail of water to provide hot water and stem the choking kerosene fumes.

 The talk shifted to one of the most troubling recent incidents to upset the alliance: a U.S. airstrike on two mountain outposts in November that killed 24 Pakistani soldiers.

 The men said they could not understand how the U.S. military, with all its technology, could make such a mistake, and it therefore must have been deliberate.
 "Every post has a Pakistani flag.
 They had to see it," said Tanvir, the base commander.

 Mushtaq Khan, a major with the military's communications wing, said, "We also don't understand: If they made a mistake why didn't they say sorry?
 This is the question we ask ourselves in our heart."

 The U.S. has said it was partially to blame, first for not having notified Pakistan of an operation in the area, and then for giving it the wrong coordinates for where it was taking place.
 It also insisted that the Pakistanis fired first.

-Still, despite their criticism of the United States' conduct, none of the soldiers expressed sympathy for the Taliban.
+While they criticized the United States' conduct, none of the soldiers expressed sympathy for militancy.

 Some Pakistani politicians may call it "America's War," but Tanvir disagreed.